 D-2h Incorporation of amenity features in new development.
-Any new development shall incorporate an appropriate combination of project enhancements in lieu thereof.
+Any new development shall incorporate an appropriate combination of project enhancements.
 Potential enhancements include, but are not limited to, the following:

-special paving materials in parking lots special architectural features public art, including sculpture and murals flower beds outdoor spaces for public use window boxes street trees or street furniture courtyards fountains or other water features awnings secondary pedestrian access from alleys planted wall trellises balconies or decks on upper floors recessed entryways sidewalk and/or entry mosaics or decorative tile
+special paving materials in parking lots public art, including sculpture and murals outdoor spaces for public use street trees or street furniture special architectural features flower beds window boxes courtyards --- --- fountains or other water features awnings secondary pedestrian access from alleys planted wall trellises balconies or decks on upper floors recessed entryways sidewalk and/or entry mosaics or decorative tile